jacobpclouse/WebScraper/README.md

 # WebScrapper
-Web Scrapper to find jobs at NYS and output to CSV file (with Python, Beautiful Soup, Lxml, & Selenium)
+Web Scrapper to find jobs at NYS and output to CSV and JSON file formats (with Python, Beautiful Soup, Lxml, & Selenium)